 Great summer activities for kids (and adults).
 One net works for two activities that both lead to improved coordination and exercise.

-This new game is really popular with my older kids.
-It is great for training hand-eye coordination, agility, and lateral movement … and it is so fun because it is unpredictable!
+This game is really popular with my older kids.
+It is great for training hand-eye coordination, agility, and lateral movement… and it is so fun because it is unpredictable!
 Plus, there are no large nets to put up or stakes to put in the ground.
 It’s also portable to take to the park or the beach.

 Tether Ball or Swingball